-Some of the upmarket trek operators may carry a gamow bag with them.
-This is a man-sized plastic bag into which the victim is enclosed.
-The bag is then zipped up and inflated.
-As it is inflated, the pressure felt by the sufferer inside the bag is increased, thus mimicking the atmospheric conditions present at a lower altitude.
+Some of the upmarket trek operators may carry a Gamow bag with them.
+This is a man-sized plastic ‘coffin’.
+The victim lies in the bag, which is then zipped up and inflated.
+As it is inflated, the atmospheric pressure inside the bag is increased, thus mimicking the atmospheric conditions present at a lower altitude.

-The disadvantage with this method is that of inconvenience.
-The cumbersome bag has to be dragged up the mountain and, worst of all, in order to work effectively once the patient is inside, the bag must be kept at a constant pressure.
+The disadvantage with this method is one of inconvenience.
+Because the cumbersome bag has to be dragged up the mountain.
+Worst of all, in order to work effectively once the patient is inside, the bag must be kept at a constant pressure.
 This means that somebody must pump up the bag every two or three minutes.
-This is tricky when at least two other people are trying to manoeuvre the body and bag down the slopes.
+This is tricky when at least two other people are simultaneously trying to manoeuvre the body and bag down the slopes.

 Giving the victim extra oxygen from a bottle or canister does not immediately reverse all the symptoms, though in conjunction with rapid descent it can be most effective.
 For this reason, all trekking groups should carry two oxygen canisters.
 That way, one canister can accompany the casualty as they descend.
 While the second oxygen bottle can accompany those who are still ascending.
 Just in case they, too, get into trouble later on.